daurmax/Coretor-Ortografic-Furlan---COF/README.md

 **Enhancements Added**:
 - Complete Friulian dictionary database with Git LFS
-- Comprehensive test suite with 76 validation cases
+- Comprehensive test suite with 402 validation cases covering all components
 - Documentation and contribution guidelines
 - Repository modernization and GitHub integration
 - Continuous Integration with automated testing on every commit